 In November 2013, a team from JPAC conducted an investigation and recovered the remains of the pilot.
 Immediately after the JPAC recovery, the wreckage was salvaged by Kurt Markwarth and Anders Markwarth using Solomon Islanders as laborers to lift the wreckage from the swamp using a frame made of wood and lifting equipment.

 Afterwards, the P-38 was transported to the Markwarth Collection (Solomon Islands War Museum) at Renandi.
-Between 2014 until July 2017 It was viewable by appointment only.
+Between 2014 and was viewable by appointment only until July 2017.
 During the middle of July 2017, the P-38 was placed into a container and exported to Australia where it is to be restored to airworthy condition.

 Mathis was officially declared dead the day of the mission.
-He was memorialized on the tablets of the missing at Manila American Cemetery.
-Mathis earned the Silver Star, Distinguished Flying Cross (both earned in North Africa), Air Medal with nine Oak Leaf Clusters, Purple Heart, posthumously.
+He was memorialized at Manila American Cemetery on the tablets of the missing.
+He earned the Silver Star, Distinguished Flying Cross both earned in North Africa, Air Medal with nine Oak Leaf Clusters and Purple Heart, posthumously.

 After his remains were recovered, Mathis was buried at Greenwood Serenity Memorial Gardens in Montgomery, AL on January 3, 2015.